Taher Mohamed

-Taher Mohamed Ahmed Taher Mohamed Mahmoud (طَاهِر مُحَمَّد أَحْمَد طَاهِر مُحَمَّد مَحْمُود; born 7 March 1997) is an Egyptian professional footballer, who plays for Egyptian club Al Ahly and the Egypt national team as a winger.
+Taher Mohamed Ahmed Taher Mohamed Mahmoud (طَاهِر مُحَمَّد أَحْمَد طَاهِر مُحَمَّد مَحْمُود; born 7 March 1997) is an Egyptian professional footballer, who plays for Egyptian Premier League club Al Ahly and the Egypt national team as a winger.

 Profile

 Taher started his early career in the Arab Contractors FC at age eight when he first joined the elder team of 96; he achieved the best player trophy in 2009, 2010, and 2012.
 In 2008, he participated with the Arab Contractors 1996 team in the Danone Nations cup held in Paris, where he showed a very high performance; in this competition, the famous Tunisian legend Al Zubair Baya announced on the Al Jazeera Satellite channel that he should be nominated as the best player in the championship.
 The French Legend Zinedine Zidane signed his T-shirt when he lost the title.

 In 2013 the Arab Contractors FC "Mountain Wolves" head coach, Mohamed Radwan, selected him to join the first team as the youngest Egyptian Football player in the Egyptian premier league.
 He played his first official match against Al Ahly FC, "African Club of the Century," and his team won.
 Taher was trained by Egyptian trainer Hassan Shehata.

 Taher joined every youth national team, starting with the 1995 Team under Alaa Maihoub, and the Olympic Team, under Hossam El Badry.
 He currently is the leader of the 1997 Team under Moatemed Gamal, who succeeded in qualifying for the African Nations Cup next year in Zambia.
 He scored the effective goal in Rwanda, giving the young Pharos an edge.